Month 12, Day 14, Monday 9:00 a.m.

 “What were the abilities of the Aberrant?” she asked.
 “Some kind of allure effect, I’m assuming.”
 Usually, Aberrants had some relation to what the thaumaturge had been casting when they broke.

 Westbay shook his head regretfully.
 “I don’t know.
 He didn’t go into detail.
-I could write him an ask, if you want?”
+I could write him and ask, if you want?”

 Sebastien hesitated, considering it, but shook her head.
 The last thing she wanted was for the leader of the coppers to know her name, or anything else about her.
-“No, that’s all right.
+“No, that’s alright.
 Thank you, though,” she murmured, her thoughts turning inward.